-I get a lot of questions about pricing in my line of work.
+I get a lot of questions about how to price online courses in my line of work.
 That’s certainly understandable: most edupreneurs understand, even if only intuitively, that the level at which you are able to price your offerings while still driving sales is one of the most fundamental determinants of your business success.

 Basically, the higher you can price without causing a major drop in sales volume, the more revenue you will generate.
 And, if you can keep your costs constant – or better yet, reduce them – while raising prices, the more money you will make overall.